fusionpbx/fusionpbx-docs/source/applications/recordings.md

 <iframe width="100%" height="350" src="https://www.youtube.com/embed/CkqlsVvvv2U?rel=0" frameborder="0" ; encrypted-media" allowfullscreen></iframe>
 </div>

-To view and set the pin number goto Dialplan \> Dialplan Manager \> Click on Recordings \> pin[number]{#number}=8675309 at the bottom.
+To view and set the pin number goto Dialplan > Dialplan Manager > Click on Recordings > pin_number=8675309 at the bottom.

 :::: note
 ::: title
 Note
 :::

-Pin number is recomended but can be left empty if no pin number is desired then pin[number]{#number}=
+Pin number is recomended but can be left empty if no pin number is desired then pin_number=
 ::::

 ## Create a Recording

 1. Dial \*732 and wait for the voice prompt
-2. Enter the password (pin[number]{#number}) followed by the pound sign# Enter at least a 3 digit number.
+2. Enter the password (pin_number) followed by the pound sign# Enter at least a 3 digit number.
 This will label the recording file. (recording100.wav)
-3.  start talking to make the recording after the voice prompt and press the pound key \#
+3.  start talking to make the recording after the voice prompt and press the pound key #
 4. Press 1 to accept the recording then hang up or press 2 to start over.

 ![image](../_static/images/applications/recording/fusionpbx_call_recordings1.png)